DEIB-GECO/WALS/README.md

-Repository for Web Applications in Life Sciences (WALS) Workshop, co-located with ICWE 2022 in Bari, Italy
+Repository for Web Applications in Life Sciences (WALS) Workshop, co-located with the ICWE Conference.